johannschopplich/nuxt-gtag/README.md

 > **Note**
 >
-> Ensure that the **Enhanced measurement** feature is enabled to allow GA4 to automatically track page views in your Single Page Application.
+> Ensure that the **Enhanced measurement** feature is enabled to allow Gtag to automatically track page changes based on browser history events in Nuxt.
 >
-> To enable this feature, go to your Google Analytics 4 account, then navigate to "Admin" > "Data Streams" > "Web" > "Enhanced measurement settings."
-In this section, make sure the "Page views" toggle is enabled.
-Enabling the "Page views" toggle allows GA4 to track page changes based on browser history events in your Single Page Application.
+> To enable this feature:
+>
+> 1. Go to the GA4 reporting view and click on “Admin”
+> 2. Select “Data Streams” under the “Property” column.
+> 3. Click on your web data stream.
+> 4. Next, toggle the switch button near “Enhanced measurement”.

 ## Configuration